Shobhits7/Pemgu-Bot/README.md

 **The Commands:**

 ***Welcomer & Goodbyer:***

-For setting up the welcomer you just need to do `welcome change` it will turn on the welcomer and you can change the message with `welcomer message <your message>` Just to make sure that you add `.guild` and `.member` in the message `.guild` for the guild name in the message
+For setting up the welcomer you just need to do `welcome change` it will turn on the welcomer

+You can change the message with `welcomer message <your message>`

+Just to make sure that you add `.guild` and `.member` in the message

-`.member` for mentioning the user in the message
+`.guild` for the guild name in the message and `.member` for mentioning the user in the message

 These goes for goodbyer as well
 `goodbye change` and `goodbye message`